 Notion in Ionia is a well-preserved and almost completely unexcavated ancient city, which was occupied from the early first millennium B.C. until the Middle Ages.
 A program of systematic archaeological investigation of the site begun in 2014 will lay the groundwork for the conservation and management of the site.
 This project is a joint endeavor of the University of Michigan and Brown University.

-Andrew Scherer, Charles Golden, and Griselda Pérez Robles, co-directors
+Andrew Scherer and Charles Golden, co-directors

 Peter van Dommelen and Alfonso Stiglitz, co-directors